-All Oregonians’ help is needed to slow coronavirus and keep kids in school, Oregon officials say
+‘Do your part’ to keep kids in school, Oregon officials say

 “To return to in-person school is essential, not only for our children’s education, but for their physical and mental health as well,” Braner said.

-Although the school year has just begun, a few Oregon schools have already had to close or delay their start due to student and staff quarantines because of coronavirus cases, said Colt Gill, director of the Oregon Department of Education.
+Although the school year has just begun, a few Oregon schools have already had to close or delay their start due to student and staff quarantines because of COVID-19 cases, said Colt Gill Director of Oregon Department of Education.

 “We all hold some responsibility for achieving a full-time in-person school year,” Gill said.
 “The threat to losing school time or to moving back to online school is real.
 But I believe that we can do better.”

-In an effort to decrease the spread of the coronavirus and increase vaccination rates in Oregon, Brown implemented a list of health and safety measures last month — including indoor and outdoor mask mandates and requiring state employees, health care workers and K-12 school staff to be fully vaccinated.
+In an effort to decrease the spread of COVID-19 and increase vaccination rates in Oregon, Brown implemented a list of health and safety measures last month — including indoor and outdoor mask mandates and requiring state employees, health care workers and K-12 school staff to be fully vaccinated.

 The Oregon Health & Science University is also offering free coronavirus weekly screenings for K-12 students.
-Currently, children younger than 12 are not eligible for the coronavirus vaccine.
+Currently, children younger than 12 are not eligible for COVID-19 vaccine.

-In addition, on Tuesday the state’s education department announced additional advisories, including that people in the school community and families with school aged children limit nonessential gatherings, that schools consider holding extracurricular activities outside and that large beginning of the school year events — such as open houses — be held online when possible.
+In addition, on Tuesday the state’s education department announced additional advisories, including that people in the school community and families with school aged children limit non-essential gatherings, that schools consider holding extracurricular activities outside and that large beginning of the school year events — such as open houses— be held online when possible.

 “Our schools are places of learning and care and our kids need access again,” Gill said.
 “This won’t be easy and it will take some sacrifice on the part of community to make this a reality for our children this school year.”

-The rapid increase in coronavirus cases — a majority of which are among unvaccinated people — is also overwhelming hospitals.
+The rapid increase in COVID-19 cases — a majority of which are among unvaccinated people — is also overwhelming hospitals.

-As of Friday, adult intensive care unit and hospital beds in the state were 93% full and 1,172 people were hospitalized due to COVID-19, the illness caused by the coronavirus.
+As of Tuesday, adult intensive care unit and hospital beds in the state were 91% full and 1,140 people were hospitalized due to COVID-19

-“Our hospitals have reached the saturation point where health systems are not able to provide care to everyone arriving at their doors,” said state health officer Dr. Dean Sidelinger.
+“Our hospitals have reached the saturation point where health systems are not able to provide care to everyone arriving at their doors,” said state Health Officer Dr. Dean Sidelinger.

 However, the health authority’s newest modeling offers some encouragement that the spread is slowing, conditioned upon more adult Oregonians getting vaccinated and following statewide safety mandates.